SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

+5. Switch statement:

-5. Switch statement - switch statement allows you to compare a value against multiple possible case values and execute code based on the first matching case.
+Switch statement allows you to compare a value against multiple possible case values and execute code based on the first matching case.

 ```js
 let day = "Monday";